The Next Livestream will begin September 27 at 10:30am EDT

-Join us live on August 2, 2020 at 10:30am EDT for the Eighteenth Sunday in Ordinary Time.
-A guest presider from Cross Catholic Outreach will be the Principal Celebrant and Homilist.
+Join us live on September 27, 2020 at 10:30am EDT for the Twenty-Sixth Sunday in Ordinary Time.
+Bishop John F. Doerfler will be the Principal Celebrant and Homilist.
 Click here to download a worship aid to better follow along and participate.
 The permission to stream the music is obtained through ONE LICENSE, License #A-721830.

 Saint Peter Cathedral needs your financial support as we continue to face the challenges presented by the COVID-19 pandemic!
 We invite you to prayerfully consider contributing to the Cathedral parish, the spiritual home of our Diocese, as a means of sharing in our ministry.
 To make a gift, please click here and select “Give Now”.
 Thank you in advance for your continued support and generosity!

 With the suspension of public Masses in the Diocese of Marquette, parishioners are released from the obligation to attend Mass.
 You are encouraged to find an online Mass option and to participate in this way.
 Worship aids are available online at the links provided for Saint Peter Cathedral and the Diocese of Marquette to aid you as you follow along and pray.

 - Saint Peter Cathedral, 10:30am EDT – audio: wnoaradio.com (click on “listen online”); livestream: https://dioceseofmarquette.org/response.

 - The Basilica of the National Shrine, Washington, D.C.
 (America’s Patronal Church), 12:00pm EDT: https://www.nationalshrine.org/mass/

 - St. Patrick’s Cathedral, New York City, 10:15am EDT: https://www.saintpatrickscathedral.org/most-recent-mass

 - University of Notre Dame, South Bend, Indiana, 10:00am EDT: http://www.catholictv.org/masses/notre-dame-mass